-The Maldives are a place synonymous with unrivalled luxury, amazing dream-like beaches and stunning underwater adventures.
+Holidays to the Maldives synonymous with unrivalled luxury, amazing dream-like beaches and stunning underwater adventures.
 Undoubtedly home to some of the best beaches in the world, the numerous islands of the Maldives cater for over a million visitors every year looking for a paradise island holiday.
 Every resort in the Maldives is its own private island and even though everyone is blessed with stunning beaches, coastlines, beauty and pristine warm waters, there is some variation between the different islands.
 Some cater especially for families, while others do so for divers, those on a relatively smaller budget, and the capital Male is a great place to explore a vibrant island city in the middle of a tropical ocean.
-When visiting the Maldives, though, most people will be looking for five star luxury and in this regard, the Maldives are a cut above almost anywhere else in the world.
+When visiting the Maldives, though, most people will be looking for five star luxury and in this regard, Maldives luxury holidays are a cut above almost anywhere else in the world.

 Diving in the area is a great experience, with local waters home to some of the most fascinating creatures in the ocean.
 Diving with hammerhead sharks and whale sharks are a once in a lifetime experience that is not to be missed.
 Diving is especially brilliant, also, on the southern atoll of Addu, with the spectacular range of colours and variety of wildlife on this coral reef.
 You could also do some quite extraordinary.
 Most resorts offer the opportunity to be temporarily stranded on a deserted island – with a lunch provided of course – leaving you to your own devices to explore the white-powder beaches.
 A very modern castaway.